molspintron/HYDRA/README.md

 1. Download and unzip the Eigen library (http://eigen.tuxfamily.org/)
 2. Create 'build' directory (mkdir build)
-3a.
-For omp version:
+3. a) For omp version:
     cp source/main_omp.cpp to ./build/main.cpp and source/Makefile_omp to ./build/Makefile
     To switch off omp, add the option -fopenmp to the compile command in the Makefile.
 This will result in a serial version.
-3b.
-Copy source/InputOutput.cpp and source/InputOutput.hpp to ./build
+3. b) Copy source/InputOutput.cpp and source/InputOutput.hpp to ./build
-3c. cd ./build
+3. c) cd ./build
-3d.
-Include the path to Eigen library in the Makefile & Edit Makefile according to your systems settings 3e. type 'make' in folder with Hydra to compile it
+3. d) Include the path to Eigen library in the Makefile & Edit Makefile according to your systems settings
+3. e) type 'make' in folder with Hydra to compile it
-4a.
-For mpi version:
+4. a) For mpi version:
     cd ./build
-4b. cmake -G "Unix Makefiles" ../source
+4. b) cmake -G "Unix Makefiles" ../source
-4c. make all
+4. c) make all

 ############